Tunja

-Tunja is a tourist destination, especially for religious colonial architecture, with the Casa Fundador Gonzalo Suárez Rendón as oldest remnant.
+Tunja is a tourist destination, especially for religious colonial architecture, with the Casa Fundador Gonzalo Suárez Rendón recognized as the oldest remnant.
 In addition to its religious and historical sites it is host to several internationally known festivals and is a jumping-off point for regional tourist destinations such as Villa de Leyva, Paipa, and Sierra Nevada del Cocuy.
 It is a stop on the Pan American Highway which connects Tunja to Bogotá and Santa Marta and eventually to the northern and southernmost parts of South America.

 Demographics and geography

 Tunja has a population of 172,548 inhabitants according to the 2018 Census.
 0.1% of the city is indigenous, 0.4% is black, and 99.5% is white and Mestizo.
 It is located in central Colombia, at an elevation ranging from approximately 2700 m to 2900 m.
 The city centre is at an elevation of 2820 m above sea level.

 Climate

 Tunja's climate is influenced by its location and altitude.
 At almost 3000 m it is one of the higher cities in Colombia.
 As a result, the city features a subtropical highland climate (Köppen Cfb) with little variation in temperature throughout the year but a distinct dry season from December to February.